benhoff/ava/README.md

-Let's a make a website devouted to open source hardware!
+Let's a make a website devoted to open source hardware!